 Vehicles Passing a Connecticut Emissions Test Sold through a Private Seller

-If a vehicle owner purchased a vehicle through a private seller, then the vehicle does not have to meet Connecticut’s vehicle emissions test requirements at the time of purchase.
+If a vehicle owner purchased a vehicle from a private seller, then the vehicle does not have to meet Connecticut’s vehicle emissions test requirements at the time of purchase.
 If the vehicle’s test date has not expired then no testing is necessary at the time of registration.
 Owners can do a search using their vehicle’s VIN number (usually 17-digits long) to find out if their vehicle will require a new emissions test.
-Just as a reminder, new owners, regardless of whether or not they receive an emissions testing notice for a vehicle they have just purchased must get the vehicle tested.
+Just as a reminder, new owners, regardless of whether or not they receive emissions testing notice for a vehicle they have just purchased must get the vehicle tested.

 If a driver purchases their vehicle from a private seller in Connecticut, they most likely will not receive a notice.
 Also, vehicles purchased out of state must meet Connecticut’s vehicle testing requirements before an owner can get the vehicle registered in Connecticut.
-If a vehicle does not get tested, does not pass an emissions test, or an owner does not receive a waiver for their vehicle, owners can not get their vehicle a Connecticut vehicle registration.
+If a vehicle does not get tested, does not pass an emissions test, or an owner does not receive a waiver for their vehicle, owners cannot get their vehicle a Connecticut vehicle registration.